jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Society would have saved hundreds of millions in insurance claim operating costs.
 That’s cool.
 Adjuster’s and drivers would save hours of their day.
 That’s cool too.
 But this is the part worth fighting over.
 With my app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

 This database doesn’t exist today.
+So many people just assume "they" record it as apart of the accident invesigation, but inside a 200 billion dollar industry, no one does.
 So, when tree branches grow over stop signs, tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.
 With machine learning and artificial intelligence, we’d find trends to the millions of accidents, and tens of thousands of deaths that happen every year.

-In a world held a bit steadier and comforted just a little more by such an app, who would be the loser?
+And THAT is politics.
+That is a problem you, I, everyone, can solve to make the world better.
+Who would be the loser?

 People who don’t feel frontline pain.
 In my case executives, lawyers, marketers, and consultants.
 Like Darth Blockbuster, they didn’t know one thing about their own industry.
 Not one.
-It existed only to stand above in an art film of self-entitlement.
+Car accidents are a mystery like how to take out the trash.
 Their self-entitlement, blank faces, clueless looks, arrogant smirks angered me so much it merged years of political theory in my mind, and let me see a new ruling philosophy called Techvolution in my head.
+And that's why I wrote this book.

+Because unless you, the reader, actually starts giving a shit about real life, the world in which you live in is truly going to get horrible.
+Tens of thousands of people die from car accidents.
+Millions get hurt.
+Everyone wastes hours in traffic because of them.
+Solving car accidents is politics.
+Solving that problem gives you power.
+Power makes you a player god.
+Cheering or tearing over red/blue gossip makes you an extra.

 It was still hard writing this book.
 It involved condensing so much political and economic theory and history (there’s a lot) into such a short space.
 I was mentally pretty tired, and despite indulging in Jack Jones’ "The Impossible Dream" too much, a little bitter.
-Then I watched an episode of Netflix’s _Black Mirror_ and went back to work.
+Then I watched an episode of Netflix’s _Black Mirror_ and went to work.

 This episode was the tale of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereens.
 He holds a company intern hostage, awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.